Dog Camping/Hiking Checklist for Any Adventure

 Do you know what you're going to pack for your best furry buddy when you hop in the car this weekend?
 Make sure you're both prepared for whatever adventure you find on the trail by going through this packing list.

-Hiking or camping with a dog is so much fun but it does require a few more considerations.
-You need to have the right equipment to keep him comfortable, safe, and hydrated.
+Hiking or camping with a dog is so much fun but it does require a few more considerations to keep your pooch safe and comfortable.
+You will both be happier if you have the right equipment to keep him comfortable, safe, and hydrated.
 Below are the dog essentials for outdoor trips.

 Paw Protection for Dogs